 Volcano Rabbit Facts

-- The Volcano Rabbit serves as the name for a small species of rabbit endemic to an extremely restricted, and rather unique, range.
+- First of all, the definitely attention-grabbing term Volcano Rabbit serves as the common name for a single small species of rabbit.
+Furthermore, this particular and unique variety of rabbit also holds yet another highly distinguishing claim to fame.
+That’s because it evolved as endemic to an extremely restricted, and unique, range.

 Volcano Rabbit Physical Description

-In addition, most individuals only reach a length of about 9 in (22.8 cm).
-However, a few do reach a length of as much as 12 in (30 cm).
+In addition, most individuals reliably measured by researchers only reach a head and body length of about 9 in (22.8 cm).
+However, a few very exceptional specimens do occasionally attain overall lengths of as much as 12 in (30 cm).

 - Kingdom: Animalia